LauraIkic/Crypto-market-place/README.md

-Microservice for crypto market place
+Microservice for handeling coin data fetching and order processing.
+Interaction with trading-platform via kafka.